 As we near the end of the calendar, the days are getting shorter and the air is getting colder.
 We all know what comes next: snow.
-Soon enough, snowflakes will fill front lawns and maybe even give kids a day off or two.
 While this is incredibly exciting to some people, many of us hear that four-letter word and instantly cringe.

 But why dread the inevitable?
 Why hide inside the minute the flakes begin to fly?
 There are plenty of outdoor activities that we can only enjoy this special time of year, such as sledding and tubing.

 So rather than sitting in the house when the snow starts, bundle up, dig those sleds out of the garage, and head out to a giant hill!
 Here are some places to go sledding and tubing in Western New York this winter.